yEAh-Games/collections-news/_posts/2023-05-31-roadmap-implementation-of-yauth.md

 ## 4\.
 Network Settings and Dynamic Content (3-4 weeks)

 In this phase, we will extend the functionality of yAuth to leverage the stored cookie across the yEAh Network.
 JavaScript functions on other network websites will be developed to query the authentication cookie.
 This will allow us to display personalized content based on the user's authentication status and permissions.
-For example, if a user is logged in and has specific permissions, we can display restricted content, such as an iframe of exclusive games.
+For example, if a user is logged in and has specific permissions, we can display restricted content, such as an iFrame of exclusive games.
 If a user is not logged in or lacks the necessary permissions, they will be automatically redirected to accounts.yeahgames.net to log in and obtain the authentication cookie.

 ## 5\.
 Stay Logged In Functionality (1-2 weeks)